College transcripts are evaluated after you are admitted to the university.

 Credits That Transfer

-Transfer credit of similar content may be accepted from any two- or four-year accredited institutions—normally institutions with regional accreditation status in the United States.
-Students from non-United States colleges or universities should contact the Registrar’s Office for transfer eligibility.
+Transfer credit of similar content may be accepted from any two- or four-year regionally accredited institutions in the United States.
+Students from colleges or universities not located in the United States should contact the Office of Undergraduate Admissions Transfer Center (firstname.lastname@example.org) for transfer eligibility.